Empowering Youth with Financial Literacy: The Urgent Need to Teach Our Kids About Money

 Advisors Can Facilitate Financial Education for the Good of All and for Profit

-Financial advisors are in a perfect position to promote financial literacy by reaching out to their clients’ children.
+Financial advisors are in a perfect position to promote financial literacy for kids by reaching out to their clients’ children.

 By giving children educational resources on finances, advisors can help address the decade-long gap between the formation of financial habits and the start of financial education.